denten-books/plain-text/4-chapter.md

 Flattening of the knowledge realm. https://medium.com/the-physics-arxiv-blog/the-extraordinary-growing-impact-of-the-history-of-science-642022a39d67

 Impact on the study of textual artifact.
-If are are to take the hypothesis of extended cognition seriously, we must treat the tools of cognitive augmentation as seriously as we would our own mental development, in the traditional sense.
+If are to take the hypothesis of extended cognition seriously, we must treat the tools of cognitive augmentation as seriously as we would our own mental development, in the traditional sense.